scaseyjones/Literasee_Setup/CONTRIBUTING.md

-# Guidance on how to contribute
+If you'd like to contribute to this module, please use the fork-and-pull
+model:

+1. Fork this repository to your personal account.
+2. Create a branch and make your changes.
+3. Test the changes locally/in your personal fork.
+4. Submit a pull request to open a discussion about your proposed changes.
+5. We'll talk about it and decide to merge or request additional changes.

+---

+This module is released under the CC-BY-SA-4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
-> All contributions to this project will be released under the [CC-BY-SA-4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode)
+All contributions to this project will be released under the [CC-BY-SA-4.0 License](https://creativecommons.org/licenses/by-sa/4.0/legalcode)
-> By submitting a pull request or filing a bug, issue, or feature request, you are
-> agreeing to comply with this waiver of copyright interest.
+By submitting a pull request or filing a bug, issue, or feature request, you are agreeing to comply with this waiver of copyright interest.
-> Details can be found in our [LICENSCE](LICENSE.md).
+Details can be found in our [LICENSCE](LICENSE.md).

-There are two primary ways to help:
- - Using the issue tracker, and
- - Changing the code-base.

-## Using the issue tracker

-Use the issue tracker to suggest feature requests, report bugs, and ask questions.
-This is also a great way to connect with the developers of the project as well as others who are interested in this solution.

-Use the issue tracker to find ways to contribute.
-Find a bug or a feature, mention in the issue that you will take on that effort, then follow the _Changing the code-base_ guidance below.

-## Changing the code-base

-Generally speaking, you should fork this repository, make changes in your own fork, and then submit a pull-request.
-All new code should have associated unit tests that validate implemented features and the presence or lack of defects.
-Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
-In the absence of such guidelines, mimic the styles and patterns in the existing code-base.
+The project is in the public domain within the United States, and copyright and related rights in the work worldwide are waived through the [CC0 1.0 Universal public domain dedication][CC0].